vhcd/vhcd.github.io/_posts/2022-10-03-streamdeck.md

 A simulator is a complex machinery, which often involves actuators, either for cockpit motion, or at the very least for steering wheel force feedback.
 As such, all our simulators are equipped with multiple emergency stop buttons, stopping all motions.

 But not all risks come from actuators.
 Anyone using driving simulators can tell you that the absolute predominant risk is [simulator sickness](https://en.wikipedia.org/wiki/Simulator_sickness).
-When symptoms arise, you want the participant to get out of the simulator quickly, but not too much.
+When symptoms arise, you want the participant to get out of the simulator quickly, but not *too* quickly.
 They should first stop the car, and get out as soon as they feel like doing so.
 Stopping the simulation too abruptly might worsen the symptoms, so it's best to only use such measures as last resort.

 However, that's not always possible.
 With the rise of autonomous driving scenarios, the participant sometimes doesn't have control over the vehicle, and therefore can't stop it.
 In other extreme cases, simulator sickness can appear very quickly (e.g., after a sharp turn), and the driver might have difficulties engaging any manoeuvre, being in a shock-like state.